verodb/verokv/README.md

 # VeroKV / oss

 VeroKV is a key-value based in-memory database created by VeroDB.
 We support all the redis commands on this databse.
 Although we allow users to self host the project.
-It is not fully built yet so we don't recommend it.
+It is meant for research purposes only and not production.

 ## Build Instructions